Nicobranas/Portfolio/README.md

 # Programmation

-In this branch you code that I've made.
+In this branch, you have access to some of the code that I created.

 #### C++_Lecture_fichier
 It is a personal library that I made to use files (.txt or other) more easily.